Visiting Imire in Zimbabwe and volunteering with horses and wild animals

 Whenever I've had an incredible time somewhere, I find it incredibly difficult to find a place to start talking about it.
 My second time at Imire, Zimbabwe was once again such a situation.
 Maybe I'll start with how I was received.
 It was just so overwhelming.
 Although I had been to Imire for the first time almost a year earlier and only stayed for two weeks, almost everyone remembered me.
 The welcome was so warm and welcoming, as if I was coming back home.
 All the other volunteers who were already there and who I didn't know yet were also extremely friendly, open and warm.
 We got on really well straight away, but that's almost always the case when you meet people who have the same interests.

 This blog is written by Luzia Montag.
-Feel free to reach out to Luzi with questions or bookings for our Lesotho trip.
 You can contact her on Instagram, or on luzi@hoovesaroundtheworld.com.

 Read about Luzi's previous visit to Imire: Volunteering with wild animals and horse riding in Zimbabwe, Africa.

-Click here to book this volunteer program, and don't forget to use the code HATW5 for 5% off your trip!
+Don't forget to use the code HATW5 for 5% off your trip to Imire!

 Girl on white horse bareback in a green field by a lake surrounded by trees